tjmsy/maplibre-gl-magnetic-north/README.md

 ## API Proxy Configuration

-If you need to use a proxy for API requests due to CORS restrictions or other reasons, you can specify the `apiProxyUrl` option.
+If you want to keep your API key private, you can use a proxy server by specifying the apiProxyUrl option.
 The proxy should forward requests to `https://www.ngdc.noaa.gov/geomag-web/calculators/calculateDeclination`.

 Example proxy request format:
 ```javascript